-The single most essential part of the credentials of a plastic surgeon is the status of their “Board Certification.”
+The single most essential part of the credentials of a plastic surgeon is the status of their board certification.
 Unfortunately, this can be confusing and occasionally misleading.
 The aesthetic part of plastic surgery is one of the few remaining parts of medicine that is still fee for service.
-Consequently, many physicians who have limited or non-existent training in plastic surgery are engaging in complicated procedures that are far beyond any formal training that they have received.

 Another important aspect that a prospective patient should determine is the surgeon’s appropriate active privileges at major medical centers of the region in which he or she practices.
 This indicates that they have passed the usual rigorous credentialing requirements that are an essential part of seeking appointments to these institutions.

 Board certification is essential and requires Maintenance of Certification.
 All respective boards have essential requirements for continual medical education, yearly reporting, and a re-certification process which usually occurs yearly.
 This assures that the skills of your plastic surgeon are fully up to date and that he or she has maintained the level of excellence that went along with the original certification.
 The pursuit of knowledge is a lifelong venture, and it is taken very seriously by all who chose to be part of accredited boards.
 Surgeons who are certified and maintain the certification of their American Board of Plastic Surgery Boards can proudly display this symbol of excellence.